 Drinking too much alcohol can cause a buildup of fat in your liver.
-That can lead to scarring of liver tissue, known as cirrhosis.
-The more scarred a liver is, the less well it functions.
-But fatty tissue can also build up in your liver if you drink little or no alcohol.
+It can lead to scarring of liver tissue, known as cirrhosis.
+Liver function decreases depending on how much scarring occurs.
+Fatty tissue can also build up in your liver if you drink little or no alcohol.
 This is known as nonalcoholic fatty liver disease (NAFLD).
 It can also cause cirrhosis.

-Lifestyle changes can often help keep NAFLD from getting worse.
-But for some people, the condition can lead to life-threatening liver problems.
+Lifestyle changes can often help NAFLD from getting worse.
+But, for some people, the condition can lead to life-threatening liver problems.

 In many cases of NAFLD, there are no noticeable symptoms.
-When signs are present, they usually include:
+When symptoms are present, they usually include:

 - pain in the upper right side of the abdomen

-- an enlarged liver or spleen (usually observed by a doctor during an exam)
+- enlarged liver or spleen (usually observed by a doctor during an exam)